 Suggested Royal Jelly Storage

 Product shelf life is dependent on storage conditions and is highly variable.
 Products should be stored in a cool, dry atmosphere from 35°F to 45°F. Keep away from direct light and heat.
-Industry standard for Royal Jelly when stored frozen is 3 years.
+The shelf life for Royal Jelly when stored frozen is 3 years.

 Royal Jelly Nutrition

 - 12-13% Protein, 12-15% Carbohydrates, 5-6% Beneficial Lipids (Including Vitamins & Minerals)

 - High in B vitamin panthothenic acid